orscf/orscf-implementations-dotnet/Contracts/VDR-Contract/v1/[API]/VdrServices.md

 ## .GetCapabilities
 returns a list of API-features (there are several 'services' for different use cases, described by ORSCF) supported by this implementation.
-The following values are Possible:
+The following values are possible:
 'VisitOverview', 'VisitScheduling', 'VisitDataConsume', 'VisitDataSubmission'
 #### Parameters:
 |Name|Type|Description|